 As most AIAC readers know by now, the Dutch are having a very hard time letting go of their precious blackface tradition.
 Well sadly, but not surprisingly, Zwarte Piet (in English: Black Pete) is still amongst us.
-Obviously there are so many rational and convincing arguments to keep him; the kids would be terribly upset, he’s a symbol of black power, he actually got black because he came down the chimney, and our all time favourite: he’s good for moral reasons…because he demonstrates that black people work too.
+Obviously there are so many rational and convincing arguments to keep him; the kids would be terribly upset; he’s a symbol of black power; he actually got black because he came down the chimney; and our all time favorite: he’s good for moral reasons because he demonstrates that black people work too.
 Asking the Dutch public to get rid of their national blackface hero is just too much to ask in 2014.

 This seems to be a very emotional loss for many white Dutch folk; we’ve all heard so much about all their thoughts and feelings on the matter, ranging from why black straight hair is clearly less racist to in to why people of colour have too much say nowadays and should be shipped back.
 But really, in what universe did people think settling for a ‘new’ Black Pete, would be better?
 People: never seek to find a compromise on racist imagery because it will really only get worse.
 Replacing blackface by brownface is a move that clearly demonstrates that the Dutch really do not understand how ingrained and pervasive their racism actually is.
 Let’s face it, only the Netherlands will try making something less racist by making it more racist.